 If you want to get some duct tape then my personal recommendation is to get heavy-duty duct tape which is extra strong Click here to check it out on Amazon.com

-On the other hand, not all types of duct tapes are good for preppers, there are some extremely low-quality duct tapes on the market which you should definitely avoid.
+On the other hand, not all types of duct tape are good for preppers, there are some extremely low-quality duct tapes on the market that you should definitely avoid.
 The good news is that even high-quality duct tapes are fairly cheap and as a prepper, you should have several types of duct tapes.
 The type of duct tape which is good for you will depend on your local climate, as some of them do not work as intended in different climates.

 In a hot environment, some duct tape will have their glue come right off from the, and if the temperature difference between the day and night is fairly high then the duct tape will constantly shrink and expand, this will eventually ruin the duct tape.
 In this case, your best option is rubberized duct tape.
-On the other hand, if you live in a cold environment a rubberized duct tape will not be as useful as it will actually freeze which lowers its effectiveness, and in some cases, it can be completely useless.
+On the other hand, if you live in a cold environment rubberized duct tape will not be as useful as it will actually freeze which lowers its effectiveness, and in some cases, it can be completely useless.
 Duct tape is one of those overlooked survival items, if you want to know the other ones then check out my recent article ( Top 44 ) Overlooked Survival Items.

 In most survival situations you will at least get some cuts and bruises, some serious but for the most part, these will be not life-threatening.
-Something as simple as duct tape can easily be used as a bandage, the best part about it that it will not constantly slide around like regular bandages, and it is excellent for butterfly bandages.
+Something as simple as duct tape can easily be used as a bandage, the best part about it is that it will not constantly slide around like regular bandages, and it is excellent for butterfly bandages.
 Do note that duct tapes are not a substitute for bandages, and most wounds will need air to heal, and with duct tape bandage, the wounds will not be able to breathe.
 Improvisation is an integral part of survival, if you like survival movies then check out my recent article Best survival movies ( Top 18 )

 For the most part as a prepper, you will use duct tape to fix various items, as long as the items are cleaned before you apply the duct tape then the duct tape will last a long time if you have done the repairs well.